eamonnofarrell/Python_exercises/README.md

 Week3

+In the video lectures we discussed the Collatz conjecture.
+Complete the exercise discussed in the Collatz conjecture video by writing a single Python script that starts with an integer and repeatedly applies the Collatz function (divide by 2 if even, multiply by three and 1 if odd) using a while loop and if statement.
+At each iteration, the current value of the integer should be printed to the screen.
+You can specify in your code the starting value of 17.
+If you wish to enhance your program, have the program ask the user for the integer instead of specifying a value at the start of your code.
+Add the script to your GitHub repository, as per the instruction in the Assessments section.

 Week5

 Week6 - Python script containing a function called factorial().
 Function takes a single input/argument which is a positive integer and returns its factorial.